 What is says on the website: “Takashi Murakami’s massive eighty-two-foot-long painting, In the Land of the Dead, Stepping on the Tail of a Rainbow, reflects on the 2011 Tôhoku earthquake and subsequent tsunami in Japan.
 Murakami discovered that roughly 150 years earlier, after the great Ansei Edo earthquake of 1855, artist Kano Kazunobu had created a large grouping of monumental scrolls conjuring the five hundred arhats, the traditional stewards of Buddha’s teaching.
 Murakami, through the post–World War II lens of Japan’s pervasive pop culture, again revived the arhats.
 In the Land of the Dead, Stepping on the Tail of a Rainbow portrays a cartoonish, spiritual landscape, awash in an enormous tsunami of churning water.
 The work is a specific reference to a Japanese history of natural disasters and an attempt to place suffering into a visual language.”

-The kids were off school for Veteran’s Day so I traded Tuesday for Wednesday and I got to go out for lunch with Kaitlin…which doesn’t happen much because she’s in school.
+The kids were off school for Veteran’s Day so I traded Tuesday for Wednesday and I got to go out for lunch with Rome…which doesn’t happen much because she’s in school.

-We went to the neighborhood (Korean) sushi joint and found many things for Kaitlin to enjoy (happily, since she’s a vegetarian and the choices are limited).
+We went to the neighborhood (Korean) sushi joint and found many things for Rome to enjoy (happily, since she’s a vegetarian and the choices are limited).

 I knew she’d like the avocado and cucumber hand roll and the tamago sushi.
 She also liked the sunomono and most of the veggie tempura cut roll although some of the vegetables in there were not entirely to her taste.
 It was fun!